OpenNebula/docs/source/management_and_operations/network_management/security_groups.rst

 Security Groups define firewall rules to be applied to Virtual Machines.

 .. warning::
-    Security groups is not supported for OpenvSwitch.
+    Security groups are not supported for OpenvSwitch.
 In vCenter environments, NSX is mandatory to enable Security Groups functionality.

 .. _security_groups_requirements: